 The biblical sculpture honors those who lost their lives, homes and communities to the Chernobyl disaster.

-A lonely angel stands atop this stretch of toxic earth, a trumpet pressed to her lips in a silent song.
-The sculpture, created by Ukranian artist Anatoly Haidamaka, is a poignant tribute to those who perished in one of the world’s worst nuclear disasters.
+A lonely angel stands at the entrance to Chernobyl’s ‘Wormwood Star Memorial Complex,’ a trumpet pressed to his lips in a silent song.
+The sculpture, created by Ukrainian artist Anatoly Haidamaka, is a poignant tribute to those who perished in one of the world’s worst nuclear disasters.